 Since I always have them in the refrigerators ‘Fresh’ drawer then the decision is easier.
 Now that I have this recipe and can keep that little note taped in the freezer my decision is really easy.

 - It’s quite easy.
 As easy as slicing carrots but the idea is to give the different slice a better chance at being done at the same time.
 The angled cuts help do this.

 - This is a lot of words to explain the process but it’s very easy in execution.

-- Cut off the end of a carrot at about a 45-degree angle.
+- With a kitchen knife cut off the ends at about a 45-degree angle.
 Do not change the angle of your knife or knife hand.
 Roll the carrot, only, to the other side and cut again.
 It is sort of like a triangle.
 The smaller pieces are more triangular and the larger ones are more os a stretched triangle.
 See the photo below.

-- The whole idea is that when you cut the thinner part of the carrot you cut it at a steeper angle and as the carrot gets bigger you cut at a wider angle.
-This gives the pieces a better chance at being the same size and cooking more evenly.
+- The whole idea is that when you cut the thinner part you cut it at a steeper angle and as the carrot gets bigger you cut at a wider angle.
+This gives the pieces a better chance of being the same size and cooking more evenly.

 - The large carrot looks much larger to the eye.
 But … if you picked up a small one and moved it around the big piece, matching the tips, you’d visualize more clearly that one large piece is actually very close to three small ones.
 Angels and all.